raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/data-out-of-functions.md

 We used functions to replace arrays and POJOs, but we still use JavaScript's built-in operators to test for equality (`===`) and to branch `?:`.

-We'll see how to do that, next.

 ### say "please"

-We keep using the same pattern in our functions: `aTuple === EMPTY ? doSomething : doSomethingElse`.
+We keep using the same pattern in our functions: `aPair === EMPTY ? doSomething : doSomethingElse`.
 This follows the philosophy we used with data structures: The function doing the work inspects the data structure.

-We can reverse this: Instead of asking a tuple if it is empty and then deciding what to do, we can ask the tuple to do it for us.
+We can reverse this: Instead of asking a pair if it is empty and then deciding what to do, we can ask the pair to do it for us.
 Here's `length` again:

 {:lang="javascript"}
 ~~~~~~~~
-const length = (aTuple) =>
+const length = (aPair) =>
-  aTuple === EMPTY
+  aPair === EMPTY
-    ? delayed
+    ?
+0
-    : 1 + length(rest(aTuple));
+    : 1 + length(aPair(rest));
 ~~~~~~~~

 Let's presume we are working with a slightly higher abstraction, we'll call it a `list`.
 Instead of writing `length(list)` and examining a list, we'll write something like: